 Intermittent reinforcement is all around us, and chances are, we’ve maybe even been in a relationship where it was used.

-A romantic dinner after days of ignoring your calls and texts.
+A romantic dinner after a frightening bout of rage.

 Flowers and compliments after an evening of name-calling.

-Telling you you’re the love of their life after a frightening bout of rage.
+Telling you you’re the love of their life the day after telling you that they’re embarrassed to be with you.

 The three years I spent with Dylan were fraught with ups and downs.
 He would scream at me, throw my belongings out the window, slam his fist into the wall beside my head.
 He’d call me stupid, ugly, fat, worthless, tell me I was lucky to have him because nobody else in their right mind would ever date me.
 He’d get drunk and fly into uncontrollable rages, even once flipping a marble table and breaking my friend’s foot in the process.